Mosavih/NePsus/DESIGN.md

 - A bounded retry budget (`ROUTER_MAX_ATTEMPTS`) prevents the retry-forever pathology; a whole-combo fallback order keeps the pipeline alive when one provider dies.

-## 7. What is deliberately not here

-- No paywalled scraping, no API-keyed providers: the corpus is free sources only (RSS, World Bank/IMF/OWID, OpenAlex).
-- No fully-autonomous publishing: the approve tap is a feature, not a gap.
-- No prompt-only quality control: wherever an LLM failure mode appeared twice, it became a tested deterministic function.